 Mark Henaghan, Dean of the Faculty of Law at the University of Otago, says making people pay upfront could make them less likely to settle.

 He told Nine to Noon the Family Court involves counselling and mediation, with the court itself a last resort, and a fee would be a disincentive to engage in the process,

 Professor Henaghan says the criteria for deciding how fees might we waived are unclear

-Next story in National: 'Runaway millionaire' admits theft charges
+Next story in New Zealand: 'Runaway millionaire' admits theft charges

 Copyright © 2012, Radio New Zealand